yackx/ipgo/content/basic-data-types/overflow.md

 4
 ```

 Why is the result equal to $4$?
 Remember that `uint8` can hold values from $0$ to $255$.
 We are trying to add $10$ to $250$.
 The resulting $260$ exceeds the capacity of `uint8`.
 When computing, Go reaches $255$ and wraps back to $0$, hence a result of $4$.
 This can be shown with the following binary addition.
 It works like a decimal addition, with carry, only with 2 digits.
 As you can see, the result has a 9th bit on the left that won't fit in `uint8`.
-Because the data type can only hold 8 bits, the 9th bit is dropped, resutling in `00000100`` or $4$.
+Because the data type can only hold 8 bits, the 9th bit is dropped, resulting in `00000100`` or $4$.

 ```
     --uint8--